 Social media use continues to grow and its increasing impact is being felt across many aspects of our lives.
 Built mainly as a tool for communication, it offers a range of benefits, including helping people to stay better connected.

-By contrast, it can also have a negative impact on our mental health and wellbeing.
-Through knowing the pros and cons of social media, we can better judge how to use and interact with it in the best and healthiest ways.
+By contrast, it can also have a negative impact on our mental health and well-being.
+By knowing the pros and cons of social media, we can better judge how to use and interact with it in the best and healthiest ways.

 Advantages of Social Media On Wellbeing

 Social media can deliver several benefits that can help improve our overall well-being and mental health support in our lives.

 1. Increases Connections With Others

 The biggest benefit of social media, and the primary reason why it has been so popular, is that it allows people to connect in easier and quicker ways than ever before.

-Through social media, people can stay in touch with their friends they made across their lives.
+Through social media, people can stay in touch with the friends they made throughout their lives.
 And it can help them stay connected with their families across geographical distances.